digitalocean/functions-deployer/deployerDesign.md

 #### The `readTopLevel` function

 The [`readTopLevel`](https://github.com/digitalocean/functions-deployer/blob/9cea0dd06ac7c1e0e8f8091a4d9142329b391107/src/project-reader.ts#L58) function explores the immediate contents of the project directory, finding significant files and recording them in the [`TopLevel`](https://github.com/digitalocean/functions-deployer/blob/9cea0dd06ac7c1e0e8f8091a4d9142329b391107/src/project-reader.ts#L45) data structure.
 During this sub-phase, if the project path starts with `slice:` the [`fetchSlice`](https://github.com/digitalocean/functions-deployer/blob/9cea0dd06ac7c1e0e8f8091a4d9142329b391107/src/slice-reader.ts#L75) function is invoked to move the project into temporary storage in the file system.
-More on that in [remote build](#Remote-build).
+See [remote build](#Remote-build).

 #### The `buildStructureParts` function